 Key features of a decentralized application:

-1. Decentralized – No one controlling power;
+1. Decentralized – No single controlling entity;

 4. Protocol / Algorithm – To generate tokens that reward network participants;